mikademarco/zz_micdemarco.github.io/about.md

 permalink: /about/
 ---

 I am a full stack developer working as a contractor while travelling.
-I program mostly in javascript and c# and right now am really psyched about docker containers, aspnet core and angular 2
+I program mostly in javascript and c# and right now am really psyched about docker containers, aspnet core, angular 2 and ionic